instana/instana-grafana-datasource/CONTRIBUTING.md

 This procedure is used to test the Instana Grafana data source before the version update PR is accepted by Grafana.
 That is, directory names as `instana-datasource` are valid in a Grafana workspace with this plugin installed, not in this repository.
 To run this scenario directly in this repository, simply omit `cd instana-datasource` and replace `docker-compose up mountebank` by `docker-compose up`.

 * `cd instana-datasource`
+* the grafana server needs to run at `http://localhost:3000` for the the Instana datasource
 * `docker-compose up mountebank`
 * Create a datasource for Instana in Grafana
     * URL (Grafana 5.3+): `http://mountebank:8010`